|Credit card tips

 5. Some credit report information could be wrong.
 A look at your credit report may reveal that it contains some incorrect information.
 It's important to address these errors since they could hurt your ability to borrow money.
 If you find any mistakes on your credit report, get them fixed by contacting both the credit bureau that included the error and the creditor that supplied the inaccurate information.

 6. Credit report data used to calculate credit scores.
 Just like a grade point average sums up all your schoolwork with a single number, your credit score sums up your borrowing history.
 Educational institutions look at your GPA to figure out where you rank as a student; lenders look at your credit score to determine how you rank as a borrower.
 "A credit score is a number that summarizes your credit risk, based on a snapshot of your credit report at a particular point in time," Watts says.
 "A credit score helps lenders evaluate your credit report and estimate your credit risk."

-7. Fair Isaac's FICO score is the most widely-used credit score.
-Each year, billions of lending decisions are made using the FICO score created by Fair Isaac, which uses a secretive formula to convert a consumer's credit history into a three-digit number ranging from 300 to 850, with a higher number indicating a less risky borrower.
-"But no score says whether a specific individual will be a 'good' or 'bad' customer," says Watts.
+7. FICO score is the most widely used credit score.
+Each year, billions of lending decisions are made using a FICO score.
+The company that pioneered credit scoring uses proprietary formulas to convert a consumer's credit history into a three-digit number ranging from 300 to 850, with a higher number indicating a less risky borrower.
+"But no score says whether a specific individual will be a 'good' or 'bad' customer," a FICO spokesman says.
 "And while many lenders use FICO scores to help them make lending decisions, each lender has its own strategy, including the level of risk it finds acceptable for a given credit product.
-There is no single 'cut off score' used by all lenders," Watts says.
+There is no single 'cut-off score' used by all lenders."